EclipticsOnYT/xMenu/README.md

 ## MenuAPI
-Starting from xMenu v1.0.0, xMenu will be using [MenuAPI (MAPI)](https://github.com/TomGrobbe/MenuAPI), a custom menu API designed specifically for vMenu by me.
+Starting from xMenu v1.0.0, xMenu will be using [MenuAPI (MAPI)](https://github.com/TomGrobbe/MenuAPI), a custom menu API designed specifically for vMenu by TomGrobble.